SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Abstract

 \section{Abstract}

-The advent of 6G networks opens new possibilities for connected infotainment services in vehicular environments.
-However, traditional Radio Resource Management (RRM) techniques struggle with the increasing volume and complexity of data such as Channel Quality Indicators (CQI) from autonomous vehicles.
-To address this, we propose SCAR (State-Space Compression for AI-Driven Resource Management), an Edge AI-assisted framework that optimizes scheduling and fairness in vehicular infotainment.
-SCAR employs ML-based compression techniques (e.g., clustering and RBF networks) to reduce CQI data size while preserving essential features.
-These compressed states are used to train 6G-enabled Reinforcement Learning policies that maximize throughput while meeting fairness objectives defined by the NGMN.
-Simulations show that SCAR increases time in feasible scheduling regions by 14\% and reduces unfair scheduling time by 15\% compared to RL baselines without CQI compression.
-Furthermore, Simulated Annealing with Stochastic Tunneling (SAST)-based clustering reduces CQI clustering distortion by 10\%, confirming its efficiency.
-These results demonstrate SCAR’s scalability and fairness benefits for dynamic vehicular networks.
+The increasing demand for connected vehicular services poses significant challenges for AI-based network and service management due to the high volume and rapid variability of network state information.
+Traditional management and control mechanisms struggle to scale when processing fine-grained metrics such as Channel Quality Indicators (CQIs) in dynamic vehicular environments.
+To address this challenge, we propose SCAR (State-Space Compression for AI-Based Network Management), an edge-assisted framework that improves scalability and fairness in vehicular services through network state abstraction.
+SCAR employs machine-learning (ML)–based compression techniques, including clustering and radial basis function (RBF) networks, to reduce the dimensionality of CQI-derived state information while preserving essential features relevant to management decisions.
+The resulting compressed states are used to train reinforcement learning (RL)–based management policies that aim to maximize network efficiency while satisfying service-level fairness objectives defined by the NGMN.
+Simulation results show that SCAR increases the time spent in feasible management regions by 14\% and reduces unfair service allocation time by 15\% compared to reinforcement learning baselines operating on uncompressed state information.
+Furthermore, simulated annealing with stochastic tunneling (SAST)–based clustering reduces state compression distortion by 10\%, confirming the effectiveness of the proposed approach.
+These results demonstrate that SCAR enables scalable and fair AI-assisted network and service management in dynamic vehicular systems.

 }

 \IEEEdisplaynontitleabstractindextext